Kevlar-sudo/MMA-G20/README.md

 - disliked_users (list of int): A list of user IDs that this user has disliked.
 - matched_users (list of int): A list of user IDs that have been mutually matched with this user.

+  ### Data Structure: User Profile Management
+In the user profile, users’ information, including individual user ID, name, age, gender, location city, interest, and other information, including a list of liked users, a list of disliked users, and a list of matched users will be stored and updated as well.
+Current user’s information will be stored in the database through SQLite connection.

+- *add_user*: A new user profile will be added to store the new user’s information in the database.
+- *user_exists*: To view an existing user profile, a given user id will be searched and will return the searching user’s a list of different information, otherwise, it will return a warning message.
+- *update_user*: Users can edit their profile information.
+The user’s profile will be extracted from the database, and the updated information, such as name, age, gender, location, and interests, will replace the old data.
+The changes will then be saved back to the database.
+- *delete_user*: A user profile will be removed.
+This function deletes the user’s profile from the database, and all references to the user in other users’ liked, disliked, and matched lists will be cleared as well.

+### User Interaction
+- *liked_user*: The liked user ID will be checked or added to the current users’ liked list depending on whether the list contains the liked user's ID.
+Moreover, if both users like each other, then each user will be added to the other’s liked list.
+- *dislike_user*: If the disliked user's ID is not in the current user's disliked list, their ID will be added to the list and then updated to the database.
+- *_add_to_matches*: If the matched user's ID is not in the current user's matching list, their ID will be added to the list and then updated to the database.
+- *compare_users*: If both users' IDs are valid and match their names, two users' profiles will be created.
+Further, the compatibility scores will be calculated between two users.
+- *recommend_user*: After extracting users from the dataframe, an eligible user list will be created excluding the current user, liked user, and disliked user.
+Then, the user with the highest compatibility score will be suggested as the best-matching user.

 ### Database Integration: